ModyQyW/fabric/README.md

 - Upgrade your npm version to latest 6, 7 or 8.
 - Upgrade your eslint version to latest 7 or 8.
 (WIP)
 - Upgrade your stylelint version to latest 14.
-- Drop `stylelint-config-twbs-bootstrap`.
-Use `stylelint-config-standard` and `stylelint-config-standard-scss`.
-- Add css modules supports to stylelint configs.
+- Upgrade your postcss version to latest 8.
 - Split Prettier.
 You can use ESLint/Stylelint with/without Prettier now.
 Default without Prettier.
+- Add `tsconfig.json` support.
 - Update CLI to match above changes.
 Use `mo-fabric` instead of `modyqyw-fabric`.
-- No types.

 ### Migrate 3.x from 2.x